mbeckh/llamalog/README.md

 ## Performance
 The following benchmarks were compiled using Microsoft Visual Studio 15.9.8 (Microsoft C/C++ Compiler version 19.16.27027.1) as x64 binaries and executed using Windows 10 on Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz/3.90 GHz.
 Data was written to a HDD.

-The benchmark compares llamalog to its ancester [NanoLog](https://github.com/Iyengar111/NanoLog), to [spdlog](https://github.com/gabime/spdlog) which claims to be very fast and also uses {fmt} and to [g3log](https://github.com/KjellKod/g3log) which has also been very thoroughly tested for performance.
+The benchmark compares llamalog to its ancestor [NanoLog](https://github.com/Iyengar111/NanoLog), to [spdlog](https://github.com/gabime/spdlog) which claims to be very fast and also uses {fmt} and to [g3log](https://github.com/KjellKod/g3log) which has also been very thoroughly tested for performance.

 The following versions were used for the benchmark.